EXPLAINER: What happens when an ICU reaches capacity?

 ATLANTA (AP) — The latest surge in coronavirus cases is overwhelming many intensive care units, causing hospitals and states to run out of ICU beds in some locations.

-Kentucky and Texas broke records this week for COVID hospitalizations, joining a handful of other states that had already reached the same milestone in recent weeks.
-Arkansas said it ran out of ICU beds for COVID patients for the first time since the pandemic began.
+Kentucky and Texas broke records this week for COVID-19 hospitalizations, joining a handful of other states that had already reached the same milestone in recent weeks.
+Arkansas said it ran out of ICU beds for COVID-19 patients for the first time since the pandemic began.

 Nearly 80% of the country’s ICU beds — or about 68,000 — were in use Thursday, according to the U.S. Department of Health and Human Services.
 And about 30 percent of those beds, or nearly 25,000, were filled by someone with COVID-19.